 • 188 Lee Ave, no website

 People often suggest tourists go to a New York Yankees game but it took me over two years of living here before I did because I thought baseball – like most sports – was deathly boring.
 Turns out, a game at Yankee stadium is the kind of cliched Americana dream experience I always hoped for.
 The cheap seats offer great views.
 You down expensive hot dogs and beer.
 Take Me Out to the Ballgame is played and Village People’s YMCA gets everyone dancing, including workers sweeping the field between innings.
 People propose on the scoreboard.
 Every player gets a personal song as they step up to the plate.
 Mindless yelling is encouraged.
 And even I can follow three-strikes-you’re-out.

 Escape from New York: art and nature

 Escaping the city briefly makes the crowds and concrete easier to handle, and the Storm King Art Center in New Windsor is the perfect dose of art and nature.
-Over 100 sculptures lie among the fields, woods and hills in the 500-acre park; my favourite is the enormous Three-Legged Buddha by Chinese artist Zhang Huan.
+Over 100 sculptures lie among the fields, woods, and hills in the 500-acre park; my favorite is the enormous Three-Legged Buddha by Chinese artist Zhang Huan.
 The perfect way to take it all in is to rent one of the onsite bikes and bring a picnic.
 The park is about an hour and a half’s drive from Midtown Manhattan and there are train and bus options.

 • Adult $15, seniors $12, child/students $8, stormking.org